pema99/pema99.github.io/_posts/2022-04-28-shaderception.md

 ```ocaml
 let baz = (x + 1337) + 420;
 ```
 As is evident from this example, all function calls have been removed, yay!
 And if there are no function calls, there is no need for a callstack or any other kind of data structure to keep track of calls.
+In reality, functions aren't inlined at the source level, but instead after the code is compiled.

 This does, however, come at a cost.
 Inlining massively bloats the size of the generated code.
 If you define a function and call it 10 times, suddenly the body of that function will appear 10 times in the generated code!
 This can be quite problematic for larger programs.